Gebreyesus/TicTacToe-Functional-Programming---CLisp/README.md

 ### Who do I talk to? ###

-* Repo owner or admin
+* Repo owner or admin Beteab Gebru
 * Other community or team contact